Sandwich1699975/ArduinoUnitPlatformIO/README.md

 This implementation uses a [python handler/runner](https://docs.platformio.org/en/latest/advanced/unit-testing/frameworks/custom/runner.html) which must be called `test_custom_runner.py`.

 This file is the generic bridge to parse the results of each test.
-PIO will seach each directory and parent directory until it has reached the root of `test_dir`.
+PIO will search each directory and parent directory until it has reached the root of `test_dir`.
 This means each test can have custom handlers with precedence.
 At the moment, only a generic one is needed in the `embedded/` folder to handle all those test cases.

 This python file will then connect to your logic analyser software ([Logic2](https://saleae.github.io/logic2-automation/index.html)) and create raw and high level ASCII csv analysis files.
 After those files are created from the logic analyser, the PIO `test_custom_runner.py` will then scrape that output for the AUnit success and failure messages.
 That data is then formatted with the PIO test cases class and presented in the rich report.

+## Known Limitations

+- This method with the Logic2 API does not run concurrently.
+The Unity test system and the Logic API are totally disjointed.
+The recording starts then begins a race condition with the Unity scraper (which sucks).
+I want to fix this at some point.
+It's currently not a big issue

 ## Todo List